aalsinat/google-sheets-api/README.md

-The purpose of this library is to simplify the use of the Google API for Sheets.
+The purpose of this library is to simplify the use of the Google Sheets API.
 ## Installation

 ## Quickstart